If not a relationship with God through His Law, then how else?

 Matthew 7:23 – But I will reply, ‘I NEVER KNEW YOU.
 Get away from Me, you WHO BREAK GOD’S LAWS.’
 (NLT)

-These people are going through life thinking that all along, they’re having an intimate and loving relationship with God, only to find out at the very end that in fact, they never did.
+These people are going through life thinking that all along, they’re having an intimate and loving relationship with Christ, only to find out at the very end that in fact, they never were.

-And since everyone is always falsely accusing Paul of teaching that we no longer have to keep the Law- or that it was done away with at the cross, I’ll let him have the last say:
+And since everyone is always falsely accusing Paul of teaching that we no longer have to keep the Law- or that it was done away with at the cross, I’ll let him have the last say on this matter:

 1 Corinthians 7:19 – For it makes no difference whether or not a man has been circumcised.
 The important thing IS TO KEEP God’s Commandments.
 (NLT)